 ECONOMIC GROWTH FORUM UK

-To facilitate international trade, services and supply chain collaboration aligned with the UK Caribbean Ministerial Forum 2016-2018, “Building a Stronger Partnership for Sustainable Growth and Development”.
+To facilitate international trade, services and supply chain collaboration aligned with the UK International Trade policies (Exporting is Great).

-To work closely with local authorities, city councils and regional bodies to facilitate Business Improvement Districts (BIDs) twinning, City Partnerships and Friendship agreements between UK and the Caribbean and Latin America Region.
+To work closely with local authorities, city councils and regional bodies to facilitate Business Support Services, Business Improvement Districts (BIDS) , Twinning, City Partnerships and Friendship agreements between UK and Caribbean & Latin America Region.

 - London and South East